gitlabhq/gitlabhq/doc/development/ee_features.md

 #### EE API routes

-For EE API routes, we could just put them in `prepended` block like:
+For EE API routes, we put them in a `prepended` block:

 ``` ruby
 module EE